jflamy/owlcms4/docs/PublicResults_Local.md

 When you are at home, the various laptops, tablets or phones you connect to your router are all able to open connections to the Internet.
 But the machines on the Internet cannot open connections to your machines at home.

 In our setup, the primary network is like the Internet: any machine on the secondary network can actually connect to the primary network.
-We don't want anyone that knows the address to reach owlcms.
+So any vandal that can figure out what the address to owlcms could potentially mess with it -- a disgruntled competitor perhaps.
+We don't want that, so we need to prevent access to the owlcms application.

 We will use the Windows firewall on the owlcms laptop to protect us.